maxvintan/mockup-generator/README.md

 3. No additional setup required - it's a pure client-side application

 ### API Configuration
-1. Select your preferred AI model (Deepseek or OpenRouter)
-2. Enter your API key in the provided field
+1. Enter your OpenRouter API key in the provided field
+2. Verify your key to load available models (100+ options)
+3. Select from models with vision, tools, and various pricing tiers
-3. Your API key is stored securely in session storage
+4. Your API key is stored securely in session storage

 ## Technology Stack